 For instance, you’ll probably pay a PR agency a set fee to cover the cost of pitching to reporters, supply you with briefing docs for each interview they secure, and help you with general talking points.
 But if that PR agency asks you to commit to a retainer but also charges you a separate fee for them to write messaging and pitch to reporters, that’s a red flag.
 Ask what work is included in the retainer and see if that works for you.

 Another fee to look out for is a slush fund.
 A slush fund is reserved money you can use for last-minute marketing opportunities.
 Need a video or interactive content for an advertising slot?
 Need your agency to print booklets or press releases?
 Agencies can tap into their slush fund to cover the upfront costs.

 This can be a good thing for both of you: They’re not breaking their bank, and you’re not worried about having to pay a colossal invoice quickly.

 But here’s the red flag: Sometimes, agencies will ask you to commit tens of thousands of dollars to a slush fund, but you’ll lose that money if you don’t spend it within a specific time frame.

 So how can you avoid or better understand these fees?

 Cut to the chase and say this: What ongoing work is included with this monthly retainer?
 How do you decide what requires a separate fee?
 If I opt out of doing a slush fund, how can we work together nimbly on potential last-minute opportunities?

-Whittling down the list of potential agencies is hard enough, let alone getting to the final stage and choosing one agency to work with.
+Whittling down the list of potential content marketing agencies is hard enough, let alone getting to the final stage and choosing one marketing agency to work with.
 But you know your team and your business best.
 Plus, armed with this set of questions, you’ll now be better prepared to make that decision.